 Microdosing – State of the Art

 There is currently no precise method for microdosing psilocybin.
-The generally accepted practice can be described as follows: Ingest substantially less mushrooms than you take for a psychedelic “trip.”
-Various “authorities” on subject suggest anywhere from 0.1 g (100 mg) to 0.5 g (500 mg) of mushroom material.
-This practice would benefit from greater precision in dosing and a better understanding of the active ingredients in that dose.
+The generally accepted practice can be described as follows: Ingest substantially fewer mushrooms than you take for a psychedelic “trip.”
+Various “authorities” on the subject suggest anywhere from 0.1 g (100 mg) to 0.5 g (500 mg) of mushroom material.
+This practice would benefit from greater accuracy in dosing through a better understanding of the active ingredients in that dose.

 Inherent Variability in “Dose”